 The government introduced new measures on 23 March 2020 requiring all UK citizens to stay at home to reduce the spread of the infection.
-See the government's advice on staying at home.They will look again at these measures in three weeks, and relax them if the evidence shows this is possible.
+You should only leave the house for very limited purposes: See the government's advice on staying at home.They will look again at these measures in three weeks, and relax them if the evidence shows this is possible.

 3. Music teachers